 In the last 10 years, Propanc has uncovered evidence to suggest that pancreatic enzymes basically assist with cell-to-cell contact and communication and can be used to halt the spread of cancer.

 After extensive research in the lab and limited human testing, Propanc has produced evidence that PRP reduces cancer cell growth and may suppress the progression of cancer when it turns metastatic.
-It’s also been found to have no serious side effects.
+It has also been found to have no serious side effects.

 It is thought that PRP can be used for the early-stage management of solid tumors as well as for long-term therapy following other standard cancer treatments.

 Propanc is right on the cusp of commencing its first trial for PRP in humans.
-It’s completed pre-clinical trials and proved PRP’s usefulness in animal studies.
+It has completed pre-clinical trials and proved PRP’s usefulness in animal studies.

-Its first trial is likely to take place in its home town of Melbourne, Australia.
+The first trial is likely to take place in its home town of Melbourne, Australia.
 Why?
-Cancer researchers there have expressed an interest in the study and the Australian government provides hefty tax incentives for medical research.
+Because cancer researchers there have expressed an interest in the study and the Australian government provides hefty tax incentives for medical research.